-Wisdom teeth become impacted if they don’t have room to grow in normally, and tend to emerge between the ages of 17 and 25.
-Sometimes they partially emerge, and may grow at an angle.
+Wisdom teeth become impacted if they don’t have room to grow normally and tend to emerge between the ages of 17 and 25.
+Sometimes they partially emerge and may grow at an angle.

 Impacted wisdom teeth can lead to dental complications and are usually removed, even before complications arise.
 Unfortunately, there is no way to prevent impacted wisdom teeth, but understanding the symptoms and complications of wisdom teeth impaction can help determine the best course of action for treatment.